shuangqiu123/UniMelb-Data-Science/README.md

 - First assignment is a joke if you have done maths, but the second is a **lot more** interesting.
 - Quoting my tutor: _"this subject is a money grabber because no one would take this subject if Probability was an actual pre-req"._
 - Tim Baldwin got us good for Exam Section D
+- **UPDATE: The lecturer for next year (2020) will be Kris Ehinger, the same lecturer as Algorithms & Data Structures!
+A few students and myself have gone around to get feedback and have discussed some possible improvements for the subject, so rest assured that the subject will be better coordinated :)**

 **Applied Data Science (Capstone Project):**
 - A very informative subject to make an overall great learning experience